 Louisa May Alcott’s timeless classic Little Women follows the story of the three March sisters: sensible Meg, dreamer Jo, patient Beth, and willful Amy.
 Coming of age in New England during the Civil War, they must follow their beloved Marmee’s example to become self-sufficient while their father is away treating wounded soldiers.
 Whether putting on plays, attending parties, caring for their neighbors, fighting, writing, or swooning over the boy next door, the bond between the four is unbreakable.

-Read the rest of my review on A Book and a Hug!
+This review originally appeared on A Book and a Hug.